nww/nightnight/README.md

 1. Multiple language support (Kudos to Vladislav Arbatov for the [Russian translation](https://github.com/arbdigital/nightnight_ru))
 2. Fade colors through sunset, then to black
+3. Explore options for individual sleep preferences and shift workers

 # Demo